harjotcyber007/uberDataEng-Analytics/README.md

 5. **Payment Method Trends**: Track the popularity of different payment methods over time, which could inform partnerships or promotions.

 By completing this project, you'll gain experience in modern data engineering practices, including cloud services, data pipeline tools, and business intelligence tools, all while extracting valuable insights from real-world data.

----

-This expanded README should give a clearer understanding of the project and provide more detail for each step.
-Let me know if there's anything more you'd like to adjust!